In Exercises 77–80, find a function that satisfies the given cond... | Channels for Pearson+

 Piecewise Functions

 Piecewise functions are defined by different expressions over different intervals of the domain.
-In this problem, using a piecewise function can help construct a function that meets the given conditions, such as having different behaviors near x = 2 and as x approaches infinity.
-This flexibility allows for creating a function that satisfies all specified limits and asymptotic behaviors.
+In this problem, using a piecewise function can help construct a function that meets the given conditions, such as having different behaviors around x = 1 and as x approaches infinity.
+This flexibility is essential for creating a function that satisfies all the specified limits.

 Recommended video: